Outstanding Student Parent Support Award

 The Award recipient will receive an awardee certificate and be recognized in announcements and press releases through the Office of Child Care and Family Resources and/or UW communication channels.
 All nominees will receive a nomination certificate and will be copied on a notification of their nomination addressed to their supervisor.

-Amanda Zuehlke, LCSW, MSW
+Amanda Zuehlke, MSW, LCSW

 Clinical Assistant Professor, Sandra Rosenbaum School of Social Work

-Susan Thibeault, Ph.D, CCC-SLP
+Susan Thibeault, Ph.D., CCC-SLP

 Professor, Department of Surgery, School of Medicine and Public Health